Frequently Asked Questions

 What would be the Sabal Trail interstate pipeline’s capacity?

-The Sabal Trail pipeline will be capable of transporting up to 1 billion cubic feet of natural gas per day enough to meet the needs of over 4 million American homes annually.
+The Sabal Trail pipeline will be capable of transporting over 1 billion cubic feet of natural gas per day enough to meet the needs of over 4 million American homes annually.

 What would be the estimated cost for the Sabal Trail interstate pipeline project?